 This is Freud’s point, Critchley argues: “Suicide is the determination to rid ourselves of what enslaves us: the mind, the head, the brain, that vague area of febrile activity somewhere behind the eyes.”
 This is why David Foster Wallace, in This Is Water, noted that people shoot themselves in the head, not the heart, Critchley explains.

 Suicide, then, is a form of rebellion, as Dante imagined.
-Where the medieval Florentine presented this in terms of God’s will, Critchley (following Freud) see it as a rebellion against the rational subject, the thinking consciousness.
+Where the medieval Florentine presented this in terms of God’s will, Critchley (following Freud) sees it as a rebellion against the rational subject, the thinking consciousness.
 It is an inversion of the cogito, or the cogito re-conceptualised through the death drive, where death is a return to quiescence, the end of suffering: not “I think therefore I am”, but “I/you think therefore I/you must die”.

 12. Sirens